 Too much bilirubin can be harmful

 If bilirubin levels continue to rise however, this can cause a baby to be sleepy and not feed well which in turn worsens the jaundice.
-Too much bilirubin over a certain threshold acts as a toxin that can cause permanent brain injury.
-In rare cases, high levels can lead to acute bilirubin encephalopathy (ABE) or kernicterus (see below).
+If there are concerns about a baby, the levels of bilirubin will be checked by a blood test or transcutaneous bilirubinometry since visual observations can vary with different lighting and skin tones.
+Too much bilirubin over a certain threshold acts as a toxin that could cause permanent brain injury.
+In rare cases, high levels can lead to acute bilirubin encephalopathy (ABE) or kernicterus.

 Risk factors for jaundice

 There are a number of factors and medical conditions that can increase the risk of exaggerated jaundice including a baby who is not getting enough milk, a premature baby, babies with blood group incompatibility, and babies with infections or metabolic disorders.
-Whatever the cause of the jaundice, bilirubin levels will be higher if the baby is not feeding well because bilirubin will be easily reabsorbed from the bowel (enterohepatic circulation).
-Treatments to reduce bilirubin levels usually involve phototherapy and supplementation with more milk when needed, see Treatment for Jaundice for more information.
+Flaherman and Kair

 - Are not getting enough milk—for example if there are problems with breastfeeding (sometimes called starvation jaundice or not enough breast milk jaundice).
 See Jaundice in Breastfeeding Babies for more information.

-- Have a blood group incompatibility, most commonly Rhesus or ABO incompatibility8 , DAT positive (direct antiglobulin test or Coombs test)
+- Have a blood group incompatibility, most commonly Rhesus or ABO incompatibility

 - Have red blood cell abnormalities eg glucose-6-phosphate-dehydrogenase (G6PD) deficiency (a hereditary enzyme deficiency more common in those from mediterranean countries and south east Asia)